WordPress/gutenberg/packages/components/src/border-control/border-control/README.md

 - Required: No
 - Default: true

+### `showDropdownHeader`: `boolean`

+Whether or not to render a header for the border color and style picker dropdown.
+The header includes a label for the color picker and a close button.

+- Required: No

 ### `value`: `Object`

 An object representing a border or `undefined`.
 Used to set the current border